dehora/nakadi-java/README.md

 and resolve bearer tokens if they are sent but will accept requests with no bearer token present.

-You can define a token provider by implementing the `ResourceTokenProvider` interface, which will supply the client with a `ResourceToken` that will be sent to the server as an OAuth bearer token.
-The `ResourceTokenProvider` is called on each request and thus can be implemented as a dynamic provider to handle token refreshes and recycling.
+You can define a token provider by implementing the `TokenProvider` interface, which will supply the client with a string that will be sent to the server as the value of an Authorization header.
+The `TokenProvider` is  called on each request and thus can be implemented as a dynamic provider to handle token refreshes and recycling.

 ```java
 NakadiClient client = NakadiClient.newBuilder()